R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 Why Work with R2 Certified Companies?

-Choosing among R2 certified companies is not just about environmental responsibility.
-It’s about risk management.
+Choosing among R2 certified companies is not simply about environmental optics.
+It is about structured risk management.

 Data breaches